Future-Proof Management of ESG Risks

 How can companies deal with uncertainty in climate projections?

 Climate projections are subject to inherent uncertainties that can complicate decision-making in climate risk management.
-A systematic approach to managing these uncertainties is essential for robust climate strategies and effective risk management.
+A systematic approach to managing these uncertainties is essential for solid climate strategies and effective risk management.

 🔮 Understanding Different Sources of Uncertainty: